 Loving our own faults so that they become strengths requires self-awareness.
 And one of the most practical ways to increase self-awareness and compassion is to take time to meditate.
 Studies prove that meditation increases the centers in the brain responsible for empathy and compassion.
 “In one study, researchers found that fifty percent of people who took their meditation classes were willing to give up their seat to a stranger.
 Whereas only 15 percent of the non-meditators did.”
 If you can’t get yourself to meditate for your own benefit, think about how it will benefit those around you.

 When in doubt, look to the masters of any great faith for help!
 Where I found kindness shining through my guru’s smile, I have also found compassion in his eyes.
 I encourage you to meditate on the eyes of a saint or read their works.
 Feel their endless compassion for you in the teachings they have left behind, and be inspired to share that compassion with all.

-As featured in LA Yoga Magazine
+An annual yoga festival, as featured in LA Yoga Magazine

 Join the annual spring yoga festival and inspirational event hosted online by Ananda Los Angeles, via LiveStream.
 This year also celebrates the 75th anniversary of the publishing of Paramhansa Yogananda’s best-selling spiritual classic, Autobiography of a Yogi,.
 Livestream the keynote talk on March 7th, held in two part segments: 10am PST to 12pm PST and 12pm to 2pm PST.
 (View Our Schedule for More.)